 Jogging is Excellent Exercise to Stay in Shape

 You can find many free or inexpensive study guides for you to read and peruse, and perhaps make your own copies.

-Magazines: If you have a subscription for a fitness magazine, those are valuable keepsakes.
-If not, you can find back copies at an used bookstore or even at your library to check out.
-Don’t go all the way back, since it might the outdated.
+Magazines: If you have a subscription to a fitness magazine, those are valuable keepsakes.
+If not, you can find back copies at a used bookstore or even at your library to check out.
+Don’t go all the way back since it might the outdated.
 Start from the latest month, which would be last month or the last issue before it, depending on their publishing cycles.
 You can borrow a copy from a friend or co-worker or print information at any doctor’s office.
 Most magazines have free trials before you buy a subscription.

-Online: Any magazine would have free information online with plenty of valuable information on their website, where you can look at or print out, if you have a computer with wi fi and Internet access.
+Online: Any magazine would have free information online with plenty of valuable information on their website, where you can look at or print out if you have a computer with Wifi and Internet access.
 If not, you can do it at your local library.
-There’s plenty of study guides online, if you Google or Bing it, and many would show up with email newsletters.
+There are plenty of study guides online, if you Google or Bing it, and many would show up with email newsletters.
 The one I’ve used for Pilates and Yoga was About.com’s QuickStart Study Guides for the first month and beyond.
 So don’t be afraid to check it out.

-Books: You can find plenty of fitness books at any level in at your local library or any book store.
-It’s loaded with valuable graphs, diagrams and photographs and illustrations to show you how its down in steps.
+Books: You can find plenty of fitness books at any level in your local library or any bookstore.
+It’s loaded with valuable graphs, diagrams and photographs and illustrations to show you how it's done in steps.
 Borrow books from friends and neighbors or co-workers and make some copies if you want.
-Make sure it’s the most recent date, like 2013-2014.
+Make sure it has the most recent date.